davidsiaw/hibiol/README.md

 # Getting started using docker

-This is a lot cleaner because all you have is a current directory with your pages.
+This is a lot easier because all you have is a current directory with your pages.

 ## Requires